cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Dataview and Chronos Roadmap/Dataview and Chronos Roadmap.md

 - [ ] Be able to take the current year from start and end and auto-generate the quarters and put them in as markers
 - [ ] When `roadmap/manual` is given, then allow child list items below that task to act as manual items to be ingested at the bottom of the chronos timeline instantiation
 - [ ] When more than one year is given, generate more "quarters"
+- [ ] Take broken dates and put them in a custom section to help find broken tasks

 ## TEST ZONE